 Ancient City Of Urkesh – Home Of Kumarbi – The Foremost Son Of Anu

-A. Sutherland - AncientPages.com - Tell Mozan is the site of the ancient city of Urkesh, mentioned in both historical records and myths.
-It's located in the foothills of the Taurus Mountains in Al-Hasakah Governorate, northeastern Syria.
+A. Sutherland - AncientPages.com - Tell Mozan, the site of the ancient city of Urkesh, holds a significant place in both historical records and myths.
+This ancient city, nestled in the foothills of the Taurus Mountains in Al-Hasakah Governorate, northeastern Syria, is a treasure trove of historical and archaeological wonders.

-It was founded during the fourth millennium BC possibly by the Hurrians on a site which appears to have been inhabited previously for a few centuries.
+It was founded during the fourth millennium BC, possibly by the Hurrians, on a site that appears to have been inhabited previously for a few centuries.

-The beginnings of Urkesh are as yet unknown, but it is known they date back to at least the early part of the fourth millennium BC and occupied the area - of both the plains and mountainous hinterland in what is today portions of Syria, Iraq, and Turkey.
+The beginnings of Urkesh are shrouded in mystery, adding to its allure.
+While the exact origins remain unknown, it is established that Urkesh dates back to at least the early part of the fourth millennium BC.
+It occupied a vast area, encompassing both the plains and mountainous hinterland in what are now parts of Syria, Iraq, and Turkey.

 The large royal palace at Urkesh, which was still being excavated in 2010, has yielded written evidence which allowed it to be identified.
 Photo credits: Urkesh.orgThe large royal palace at Urkesh, which was still being excavated in 2010, has yielded written evidence which allowed it to be identified.
 Photo credits: Urkesh.org